You are here

 Persons in military-style outfits

-During the reporting period, the number of persons in military-style outfits noted crossing the border in both directions at both BCPs was 13 this week (compared to 24 last week); seven of them crossed into the Russian Federation, and six into Ukraine (85 per cent of this category’s crossings occurred at the Donetsk BCP).
+During the reporting period, the number of persons in military-style outfits noted crossing the border in both directions at both BCPs was 32 this week compared to 19 last week: 12 of them crossed into the Russian Federation, and 20 into Ukraine (all the crossings occurred at the Donetsk BCP).
 They continued to cross the border individually or in groups.
 Most individuals crossed on foot, however, some made use of private vehicles, buses or minivans, making it more difficult for the observer teams (OTs) to observe their movement across the border, especially since some of the private vehicles have tinted windows, and buses and minivans have drawn curtains.

 Families with a significant amount of luggage

 The OTs continued to report on families crossing the border, sometimes with elderly people and/or children, at both BCPs with a significant amount of luggage, or travelling in heavily loaded cars.
-During this reporting week, six families were observed crossing into the Russian Federation and four were observed crossing into Ukraine, compared to the previous reporting period when four families were observed crossing into Russian Federation and three into Ukraine.
+During this reporting week, five families were observed crossing into the Russian Federation and five were observed crossing into Ukraine, compared to the previous reporting period when eight families were observed crossing into Russian Federation and nine into Ukraine.

 Bus connections